Navigating Financial Regulatory Compliance Changes: Strategies for Risk Management

 Takeaway 2: Emerging trends to monitor include ESG, AI, and state-level regulations

 “I see the most significant and sheer volume of regulatory activity coming from the ESG area,” Valerie Baxendale commented.
 “They’re trying to figure everything out in the ESG space on the front end.
-Then, financial institutions, broker-dealers, and investment advisors will be responsible for figuring out how to be legally compliant as.”
+Then, financial institutions, broker-dealers, and investment advisors will be responsible for figuring out how to be legally compliant.”
 Ashley Gillespie agreed, noting the importance of monitoring these trends.

 The recent change around crypto EFTs has increased availability and interest among investors, leading to higher prices as many corporations start to enter this market.